yaoGroupAnomalyDetection/SystemLibraryCallTraceCollect/README.md

 # traceCollect

-Open instructions for strace/ltrace to collect system/library calls for program analysis
+Instructions for strace/ltrace to collect system/library calls for program analysis

 ## Intro:
 The software repository is here: http://sir.unl.edu/portal/index.php

-This is where we get all the experiment programs and test cases.

-The data we are trying to get is the system call and library call traces when those programs are executed. strace(http://linux.die.net/man/1/strace) and ltrace(http://linux.die.net/man/1/ltrace) for recording that data.
+Collect system call and library call traces when programs are running.

-Of couse it's ok if you have other ways to do it.
+Strace(http://linux.die.net/man/1/strace) for system call traces.
+Ltrace(http://linux.die.net/man/1/ltrace) for library calls.

 ## Disclaimer
-All implementations are only research prototypes!
+All implementations are only research prototypes.
-Please use it only for tests.

 ## Reference
 if you feel these instructions helpful, citing the papers: